textpattern/textpattern.github.io/brand/user-docs-page-template.md

 # Textpattern documentation template

-This page provides a quick-start markup template for new documentation pages, and description of the various elements.
+This page provides a quick-start template for new documentation pages.
+Be sure to review the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures) and the [user documentation guidelines](https://docs.textpattern.com/brand/user-docs-guide) before creating any new pages.

-For more insights about template authoring and editing, see the  [user documentation guidelines](https://docs.textpattern.com/brand/user-docs-guide).
+**On this page**:

+* Table of contents
+{:toc}

 ## Template markup